KrzysztofBalejko/the_basket/README.md

 # The Shopping basket

-A little CRUD application that helps to estimate a total cost of your grocery shopping.
+A little CRUD application that helps to estimate a total cost of your shopping.

 User should be able to: